adamwilson-dev/Shorty/docker/README.md

 - Install NPM and run Vite:
 ```
 $ docker exec -it php83_apache_server npm install
 $ docker exec -it php83_apache_server npm run dev
 ```
-- Access the application via a web browser on "https://localhost:4431/" (accept any certificate warnings in the browser)
+- Access the application via a web browser on https://localhost:4431 (accept any certificate warnings in the browser)
+  - Username: admin@example.com
+  - Password: password
+- PHPMyAdmin can be accessed on http://localhost:8080

 ### Database